Training a force field for proteins and small molecules from scratch: Results

 We found that the RMSE between calculated and experimental $\Delta\Delta$G$_{\mathrm{bind}}$ was on average 1.66$_{1.33}^{1.89}$ kcal/mol across the eight protein targets with Garnet, compared to 1.50$_{1.25}^{1.65}$ kcal/mol for OpenFE and 1.15$_{0.94}^{1.32}$ kcal/mol for FEP+ (Figure~\ref{fig:rbfe}A, Supplementary Figure~\ref{fig:rbfe_scatter}).
 Garnet consistently performed comparably to OpenFE, except in the case of the chk1 outlier.
 Additionally, Garnet ranks ligand binding affinities relatively well, with a weighted average Kendall's $\tau$ correlation to experimental $\Delta$G$_{\mathrm{bind}}$ values similar to that of OpenFE and within error of FEP+ (Figure~\ref{fig:rbfe}B).
-Finally, if RBFE calculations are run with the goal of prioritising ligands for further studies, it is not relevant to rank all binding affinities correctly, but rather to identify the strongest binders.
+Finally, in many cases the main aim of RBFE calculations is to prioritise ligands for further studies, and in this context it is important that the strongest binders are ranked near the top.
 This can be assessed with the fraction of best ligands (FBL) metric \cite{bayly2024}.
 Across target systems, we found Garnet to give relatively high FBL values, and our force field appears as suited as default OpenFE and FEP+ at identifying the ligands that bind most strongly to a protein target (Figure~\ref{fig:rbfe}C).

 We noticed that ligand pairs with large deviations between $\Delta\Delta$G$_{\mathrm{bind}}$ from experiment and $\Delta\Delta$G$_{\mathrm{bind}}$ predicted by Garnet generally involved larger structural ligand changes than transformations for which the experimental $\Delta\Delta$G$_{\mathrm{bind}}$ was well-predicted.
 We noticed problems with net charge changes when we attempted to calculate binding free energies for series of ligands binding to the protein cmet (Merck set) and aim to solve this for the next version of our model (see Supplementary Table~\ref{tab:cmet} and Supplementary Figure~\ref{fig:cmet}).
 However, it is promising that an open, automatically parameterised force field and an open, automated BFE protocol can give competitive results to commercial alternatives.